MiraldiLab/maxATAC/docs/readme/predict.md

 The path to a bigwig file that has regions to exclude.
 Default: maxATAC-defined blacklist.

-### `--bed, --peaks, --regions, , --roi, -roi`

-The path to a bed file that contains the genomic regions to focus TF predictions on.
-These peaks will be used to refine the prediction windows.

 ### `--batch_size`

 The number of regions to predict on per batch.
 Default `10000`.
 Decrease this value if you are having memory issues.